 Beginning in the second quarter of 2020, with the shutdown of the U.S. economy due to the COVID-19 pandemic, IWCO Direct's business was significantly and adversely affected by a material reduction in customer mailing activities.
 Against this backdrop, the Company held, on behalf of IWCO Direct, extensive discussions with Cerberus about amending and extending IWCO Direct's credit facility with Cerberus under which there was approximately \$361 million outstanding as of January 31, 2022 that was to mature in December 2022.
 In addition, the Company's Board of Directors considered a range of strategic options to address the impending maturity.
 In mid-January 2022, it became apparent that it would not be possible to extend or refinance the credit facility prior to its maturity.
 In addition, short-term funding under the revolving credit facility became unavailable.
 IWCO Direct was in the process of implementing the competitive improvement plan ("CIP") intended to address the changing requirements of its customers and markets.
-Despite initial favorable outcomes and improving prospects from the CIP, the Company was unable to amend IWCO Direct's credit facility or identify alternatives to refinance IWCO Direct's indebtedness given the magnitude of that indebtedness relative to the performance of IWCO Direct's business.
+Despite initial favorable outcomes and improving prospects from the CIP, the Company was unable to amend IWCO Direct's credit facility or identify alternatives to refinance IWCO Direct's business.